ondato/ondato-sdk-react-native/README.md

 ## Overview

-This SDK provides a drop-in set of screens and tools for iOS applications to allow capturing of identity documents and face photos/live videos for the purpose of identity verification.
+This SDK provides a drop-in set of screens and tools for React Native applications to allow capturing of identity documents and face photos/live videos for the purpose of identity verification.
 The SDK offers a number of benefits to help you create the best onboarding/identity verification experience for your customers:

 - Carefully designed UI to guide your customers through the entire photo/video-capturing process
 - Modular design to help you seamlessly integrate the photo/video-capturing process into your application flow